nickglu86/dashboard3/README.md

 ### Solution thought process
 The app mainly focusing on rendering  Overview Tab content from JSON file that represent dynamic data from JSON file that is stored locally.
-The Data being rendered  and can be modified partially.
+The data is being rendered  and can be modified partially.
 New data can be added in a form of 'Support Reqests' from additional json file.
 There are a lot of things that can be imporved in the this app, the main focus/effort was on implementing only the part that was required.